itskingori/systematic-theology/index.md

 particular book.
 This means that longer books will require more days to go through.

-There's also a [breakdown][1] to serve as a guide as to which chapters should be included in the [daily reading][1].
+There's also a [breakdown to serve as a guide as to which chapters should be included in the daily reading][1].
 Consideration was taken to make sure the chapters are distributed in such a way that in each day only one book is covered.

-_Ps: Books that I've covered or have began covering should have a link to the study material.
-By cover I mean convert to a digital format on the Web — as an attempt at making my Bible study (which till this point existed mostly in my head and in notebooks) publicly accessible.
-Work in progress is marked by a ☆ and complete work by a ★._

-_Ps 2: Ultimately, this is intended to be my life's work.
-It's nowhere near complete i.e. having content on each book, chapter, [topic][3] and [character][2].
-I figured that I'll never start if choose to start when I know it all.
-Feel free to [send comments and feedback][4].
-That said, I'll spare you the scroll down to 1 Kings, Hosea or Philippians._

 {% for entry in site.data.breakdown.book_days %}
 <h3>{{ entry.section }}</h3>